-- Ground Plane: Should be grass, shrubs or ground cover. - Furnishing Location: Street lights should be centered in the tree planting strip that is contiguous with the street curb. - Porches are not permitted. - Forecourt should be used sparingly and in conjunction with stoops and shop - Frontage Delineation: Gardens and vehicular drop-offs are suitable in the resulting forecourt.
+- Covered stoops are allowed. - Ground Plane: Should be grass, shrubs or ground cover. - Furnishing Location: Street lights should be centered in the tree planting strip that is contiguous with the street curb. - Street trees should be planted in tree planting strip.